RabbitSnore/CLIMR/README.md

 the project is complete, the code will be updated to import the publicly available data set by default.

+As data are collected, the code in this repository will be periodically updated as we add code to address any issues reported by the contributing labs (e.g., removal of data from researchers testing the surveys), and the code will be updated to correct any errors we detect and/or to address technical issues (e.g., code breakage from package updates).

 # Technical Information

 The CLIMR project analysis code was built using R 4.2.3.
 The packages required